Why Spa Water Has a Green Tint

 - SHOCK – Use Oxy-Spa non-chlorine shock after each use to maintain healthy spa water.

 - Add CuLator SpaPak to filter/skimmer area.
-This will be another preventative step to removing green water in your hot tub.

-While you should maintain a proper level of sanitizer at all times, we understand life happens and spa maintenance can be put off for months.
 Whether you use bromine, chlorine or another sanitizer, the green water could be caused by low sanitizer levels or by not shocking frequently enough.